jakop345/cloudron-box/docs/references/selfhosting.md

 ## Requirements

 The Cloudron does not support servers other than EC2 and Digital Ocean.
-However, it is possible to install & run the Cloudron easily on any cloud server (Vultr, Linode, Hetzner, OVH etc) with SSH access.
+However, it is possible to install & run the Cloudron easily on any cloud server (Vultr, Linode, Hetzner, OVH, etc) with SSH access.

 The following requirements must be met:
 * Create a server with Ubuntu 16.04.
 Do not make any changes to vanilla ubuntu.